- Care Plans

 Gonadotropin-releasing hormone analogues (GnRHas), GnRH antagonist or GnRH agonist (GnRH-a) are used for their anovulatory effect by creating an artificial menopause.
 It exerts its action by blocking the release of pituitary output of tropic hormones that stimulate the release of ovarian hormones.
-By reducing estrogen levels, the menstrual cycle is disrupted and endometriosis is forced into remission.
+By reducing estrogen levels, the menstrual cycle is disrupted, with a therapeutic goal of forcing endometriosis into remission.

 Currently, aromatase inhibitors are considered an “unlabeled use” for therapeutic endometrial treatment.
 The high incidence of success in treating endometriosis has led some providers consider it for use.
 These drugs work by preventing the production of estrogen from precursory hormones such as testosterone.
 It also stops the synthesis of endometrial produced estrogen.

-Danazol is an androgen derivative that causes atrophy of ectopic tissue and also blocks the action of pituitary output of tropic hormones that stimulate the release of ovarian sex hormones.
+Danazol is an androgen derivative that causes atrophy of ectopic tissue.
+It blocks the action of tropic hormones send out by the pituitary gland to stimulate the release of ovarian sex hormones.
 Generally, it is only considered after conventional therapies have failed.
-This hesitation is due to the androgenic effects that produce male characteristics such as hirsutism.
+This hesitation is due to the androgenic effects that may produce male characteristics such as hirsutism (facial hair growth and other effects).
 Other risks include weight gain, acne, and emotional disturbances.

 Procedures Used to Treat Endometriosis